Storytelling: A powerful wellness tool

 3) Initiate a household tradition

-If you live with others, whether it be relatives, a partner or friends in a share-house, this can act as the flip-side of tip 1.
-Instead of asking 'how are you?' or 'how was your day?', reframe the question to something that encourages more narrative storytelling, such as 'what was the best thing that happened to you today?', 'tell me about the thing from today that will stick in your mind', or 'what new things did you learn today?'.
+If you live with others, this can act as the flip-side of tip 1.
+Instead of asking 'how are you?' or 'how was your day?', reframe the question to something that encourages a story exchange, such as 'what was the best thing that happened to you today?', 'tell me about something from today that will stick in your mind', or 'what new things did you learn today?'.

 4) Recognise and grab those small opportunities for connection